Too Many Golf Balls

 What does every golfer want?
 More distance!
 So let’s pick the ball you can hit the farthest.

 Of course, that’s a slight oversimplification, but that’s what Bridgestone’s ball fitting is primarily about: distance.
-Their Tour B330 family is explicitly divided into swing speeds of “Above 105 MPH” and “Below 105 MPH” to help golfers choose.
+Their Tour B family is explicitly divided into swing speeds of “Above 105 MPH” and “Below 105 MPH” to help golfers choose.

 From Green to Tee/Everyone Needs a Tour Ball – The Titleist Method

 If you’ve watched more than a minute of golf or picked up any golf magazine, you’ve seen Titleist’s ads stating that every golfer should play the ProV1 or ProV1x.
-There logic seems airtight: most shots are taken within 100 yards of the green, and tour balls perform best in that area.
+Their logic seems airtight: most shots are taken within 100 yards of the green, and tour balls perform best in that area.

 In truth, the Titleist fitting process is a little more involved than simply, “Buy a ProV1.”
 They advocate starting on and around the green and finding the ball that performs best for you in those areas.
 Only if you are pleased with the short game performance of multiple different models should you use distance to decide.